sparkflows/sparkflows-docs/docs/installation/architecture-deployment/index.rst

 Architecture & Deployment
 =========================

-Sparkflows can be installed in one of two ways:
+Fire Insights can be installed on a standalone machine, VM or in a container.

-* On a standalone machine.
-In this case all the processing would happen within the single process.

-  * This can be used to run Sparkflows on your laptop/desktop.
+Fire Insights can be configured to run:

-* On the Edge node of a Hadoop/Spark Cluster.

-  * In this case, the jobs for processing would be submitted to the Hadoop/Spark Cluster.
+* All the jobs on the same machine/VM
+* Connect to a cluster and push the jobs onto the Cluster.
+The cluster can be a Databricks Cluster, AWS EMR, AWS Glue, Google Data Proc, Azure HDInsights, Cloudera, Kubernetes or Apache Spark Standalone.

 .. toctree::
    :maxdepth: 2